vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 When someone successfully commits liquidity, the commitment amount (in the market's settlement asset) is deposited into the bond account as part of the transaction.
 The bond total will remain in the bond account for as long as the liquidity provider is active.
 This is to act as a guarantee for the provider's liquidity obligation, to ensure that the commitment is firm and the protocol can rely on that liquidity in any market conditions, even if the provider's margin and general accounts have been depleted.

 ### Target stake for a market [WIP]
 The market's liquidity requirement, or its target stake, is the measurement of how much stake is the ideal committed to a market, relative to what is on the market at the time.
-It is calculated using the maximum open interest observed over a rolling time window and a reference price, and scaled by a factor (set through a network parameter.)

 Target stake is used by the protocol to:
 * Calculate the market's liquidity fee level from liquidity commitments
-* Potentially trigger a [liquidity monitoring auction] if there's an imbalance between target stake and total stake (sum of all liquidity commitments)
+* Potentially trigger a [liquidity monitoring auction] if there's an imbalance between target stake and total stake
   * This can depend on the value of the <NetworkParameter frontMatter={frontMatter} param="market.liquidity.targetstake.triggering.ratio" hideValue={true} /> network parameter, which defines how sensitive the auction trigger is

+The market's target stake is calculated using the maximum open interest observed over a rolling time window and a reference price, and scaled by a factor:

+`target_stake = reference_price x max_oi over market.stake.target.timeWindow x max(risk_factor_short, risk_factor_long) x market.stake.target.scalingFactor`

+The formula above uses the following network parameters:
+* Rolling time window: <NetworkParameter frontMatter={frontMatter} param="market.stake.target.timeWindow" />
+* Scaling factor: <NetworkParameter frontMatter={frontMatter} param="market.stake.target.scalingFactor" />

 :::tip Query for data
 [Market data](../../api/rest/data-v2/trading-data-service-2-get-latest-market-data): Use the market data REST endpoint to see a market's target stake.
 :::

-The target stake formula uses the following network parameters to determine a market's target stake:
-* Rolling time window: <NetworkParameter frontMatter={frontMatter} param="market.stake.target.timeWindow" />
-* Scaling factor: <NetworkParameter frontMatter={frontMatter} param="market.stake.target.scalingFactor" />

 :::Note Go deeper
 [Target stake calculations](https://github.com/vegaprotocol/specs/blob/master/protocol/0041-TSTK-target_stake.md): Read the spec for details on how target stake is calculated by the protocol.
 :::

 ## Rewarding liquidity providers
 Liquidity providers earn from the fees paid by takers on the market.
 How much providers are paid is calculated automatically and distributed according to the how the liquidity was provided (through limit orders or a liquidity commitment), based on a provider's relative commitment and how early in the market’s lifecycle they committed.
+Once a provider meets their obligation, whether through a combination of limit orders and their liquidity commitment or solely through a commitment, they are eligible to receive their portion of the liquidity fee.

 Note: During an auction uncrossing, orders derived from a liquidity providers' commitments will not need to provide liquidity or enable trades.
 However, providers must maintain their liquidity commitment, and their liquidity orders are placed back on the order book when normal trading resumes.